ruimarinho/docker-miflora-mqtt/README.md

 ## Multi-Architecture Support

-This container has built-in multi-architecture support for amd64, armv7 (Raspberry Pi Zero W, Raspberry Pi 3B), which means pulling `ruimarinho/miflora-mqtt` will automatically select the right image for the host architecture.
+This container has built-in multi-architecture support for AMD64, ARMv7 (Raspberry Pi Zero W, Raspberry Pi 3B) and ARMv8 (Raspberry Pi 3B+), which means pulling `ruimarinho/miflora-mqtt` will automatically select the right image for the host's architecture.

 ## License